Since Trinity’s founding in 1897, traditions and celebrations have grown to become an integral part of the Trinity

 Each class sponsors a celebration on a specific day during the academic year.
 The class color is worn all day and a special dinner is often prepared.
 Class days are generally celebrated during the following months:

 Cap and Gown Weekend is a very important and festive time for the Trinity community, and is a tradition that dates back to 1903 with Trinity’s first senior class – the red class of 1904.
 Cap and Gown Weekend formally marks the beginning of the new academic year, and celebrates the academic achievements of the senior class.
-The tradition also marks the first time that seniors may wear their academic caps and gowns.
-The fall weekend includes Cap and Gown Convocation on Saturday, and Cap and Gown Mass on Sunday, followed by a brunch and courtyard sing.
+The tradition also marks the first time that seniors may wear their academic caps and gowns, and when the first year class receives their class banner.
+The fall weekend includes Cap and Gown Convocation on Saturday, and Cap and Gown Mass on Sunday, followed by a brunch.

-Members of the junior class receive their class rings in a special ceremony where the rings are blessed; the ceremony is held in the fall in Notre Dame Chapel.
+Members of the junior class receive their class rings in a special ceremony where the rings are blessed; the ceremony is held in the fall in Social Hall.
 Students may order their Class rings for this occasion or they may use other rings they already own.

 As sophomores begin to declare their majors and move into a new phase of their academic career, Trinity celebrates by issuing each Sophomore a gold “TC” pin.
 The Sophomore Pin ceremony is held in January.

 During Orientation, first year students are welcomed into the Trinity community in a special ceremony in the Trinity Center for Women and Girls in Sports, during which they receive the Trinity Medal and they sign the Honor Book.

-Just before final examination period, a holiday dinner and Well Sing are held for the Trinity community.
-Seniors lead the Well Sing.
+Just before final examination period, a holiday tree decorating event is held for the Trinity community.
+Seniors lead the tradition.

 In honor of the courageous founders of Trinity, the entire Trinity community participates in Founders’ Day, a celebratory day in the spring.